ruizhang84/Android-team/Project2/Docs/VisionDocument.md

 ## 4 Major Features

-We expect the major features of our product, TCCart, is user-friendly, simple, very reliable, and resposive.
-The portion will be updated after next version/deliverable.
+We expect the major features of our product, TCCart, will be user-friendly, simple, very reliable, and resposive.
+Some noteworthy features are:

+- Create customers info and print cusotmer card with QR code, etc.

+- The purchase price can be calcualted with credit & discount for each transaction.

+- Send email notification to customer when any item purchased, credit rewarded, or VIP status changed.

+- View customer info and their transaction history at any time.

 ## 5 Scope and Limitations